tchitchek-lab/Genotate.jar/README.md

  * ProP executables in prop/bin and prop/how and the script prop
  * TMHMM executables in tmhmm/bin and the script tmhmm
  * SignalP executables in signalP/bin and the script signalp
- * SABLE executables in sable/bin and the script sable

 # <a name="Usage"> 2.
 Installation of Genotate</a>